 Not sure about church?
 Just want to pop in to St Saviour’s Retford for a visit?
 Considering joining us?
 Thinking about exploring faith?
 We hope the following information will be helpful.

 What’s the best service to come to at St Saviour’s Retford?

 If you’re coming with children or would like something that’s relaxed and informal come to our 10.30am service.
-This lasts around 60 -75 minutes and includes modern songs and well known hymns, a group for children and refreshments at the end.
-The first Sunday of the month is normally an all age service which is slightly shorter (45-60 minutes).
+This lasts around 60-75 minutes and includes modern songs and well known hymns, a group for children and refreshments at the end.

 What should I wear?